getsentry/sentry-docs/src/wizard/android/index.md

 ### Next Steps

-Using ProGuard or R8 to obfuscate your app?
+Using ProGuard/DexGuard or R8 to obfuscate your app?
 Check out [our docs on how to set it up](https://docs.sentry.io/platforms/android/proguard/).

 [The documentation](https://docs.sentry.io/platforms/android/configuration/) has more information about the many configurations and API available in Sentry's SDK.